dart-lang/site-www/src/tools/pub/cmd/pub-upgrade.md

 ---
-layout: default
+title: pub upgrade
+description: Use pub upgrade to get the latest versions of all dependencies used by your Dart application.
 permalink: /tools/pub/cmd/pub-upgrade
-title: "pub upgrade"
-description: "Use pub upgrade to get the latest versions of all dependencies used by your Dart application."
 ---

 _Upgrade_ is one of the commands of the _pub_ tool.
 [Learn more about pub](/tools/pub).

-{% prettify sh %}
+{% prettify nocode %}
 $ pub upgrade [args] [dependencies]
 {% endprettify %}